-The audio portion is split into five sections—Stress Syllables, Nouns and Adjectives, Possessives, Verbs and Subject/Objects and Comprehensive Rules.
+The audio portion is split into five sections—Stress Syllables, Nouns and Adjectives, Possessives, Verbs, and Subject/Objects and Comprehensive Rules.
 The test won’t call them this, we only use these titles to help you organize your training and studying.

-The visual portion is the last portion in the test and will not require headphones.
+The visual portion is the last portion of the test and will not require headphones.
 Pictures will be presented to the test taker along with the picture’s corresponding translations.
 The questions will then consist of another picture and the options will be translations.
 You are to then use the information from the picture set to figure out the translation of the picture in question.